marijnh/Eloquent-JavaScript/09_regexp.md

 {{index whitespace, "alphanumeric character", "period character"}}

-There are a number of common character groups that have their own built-in shortcuts.
+A number of common character groups have their own built-in shortcuts.
 Digits are one of them: `\d` means the same thing as `[0-9]`.